 3. Be concise.
 Avoid jargon.
 Avoid double-barrelled questions.
 Avoid long scenarios.
 Avoid…you get it.
 Keep it simple to keep respondents engaged.

-What’s great about self-reporting is that it gives a quick temperature check or snapshot of the current situation within the organisation.
-It also gives you a good baseline so you can start measuring behaviour change over time.
+What’s great about self-reporting is that it gives a quick temperature check or snapshot of the current situation within the organization.
+It also gives you a good baseline so you can start measuring behavior change over time.
 And that’s something we can work with.